wadevenz/FEB24-T1A1-Workbook/T1_workbook.md

 #### Javascript

     As of last year, Javascript was the most popular programming language (Logan, 2023).
 Javascript historically has been known as an interpreted language that over time developed methods to operate with the benefits of compilers.
 JIT or Just in Time compilation, which essentially converts source code into machine code at point of execution, will only convert that code necessary for function.
 This reduces the load and increases speed and efficiency.
 (FreeCodeCamp, 2020).
-Javascripts popularity can also be attributed to its wide versatilty and access to numerous libraries and environments such as React and Angular.
+Javascript's popularity can also be attributed to its wide versatilty and access to numerous libraries and environments such as React and Angular.
 These create widespread platform accessibilty and use, both front and back end (Neville, 2023).
-    Although Javascript does have sercurity protocols and redundancies built-in, especially into the compatible frameworks, the client side nature of Javascript makes it vulnerable to implanted malicious code, and if not used properly a user can be exposed to leaks of sensitive data.
+    Although Javascript does have sercurity protocols and redundancies built in, especially into the compatible frameworks, the client side nature of Javascript makes it vulnerable to implanted malicious code, and if not used properly a user can be exposed to leaks of sensitive data.
 Also it is necessary to run multiple tests in different environments, as Javascript does not always run consistently across all browsers (Neville, 2023).
 Also compared to compiled languages, Javascript can lower on speed and also debugging efficiency as the tools used are not advanced as some other languages.
 Overall however Javascript is a powerful high level language that is widely used and has enabled a vast majority of browsers and apps that are used today (Neville, 2023).

 #### Python